root-project/web/install/build_from_source.md

    ```bat
    cmake -G"Visual Studio 17 2022" -A Win32 -Thost=x64 -DCMAKE_INSTALL_PREFIX=<installdir> <sourcedir>
    ```
-   `-G"Visual Studio 17 2022"` is the generator (here Visual Studio 2022), `-A Win32` is for the architecture (here 32 bit), so replace `-A Win32` with `-A x64` to build in 64 bit mode, and `-Thost=x64` is to use the native x64 toolset (to increase the available memory for the builds)
+   `-G"Visual Studio 17 2022"` is the generator (here Visual Studio 2022), `-A Win32` is for the architecture (here 32 bit), so replace `-A Win32` with `-A x64` to build in 64 bit mode, and `-Thost=x64` is to use the native x64 toolset (to increase the available memory for the builds).

    CMake will detect your development environment, perform a series of test and generate the files required for building ROOT.
 CMake will use default values for all build parameters.
 See the [Build Options](#all-build-options) and [Variables](#relevant-cmake-variables) sections for fine-tuning your build.

    This can fail if CMake cannot detect your toolset, or if it thinks that the environment is not sane enough.
 In this case make sure that the toolset that you intend to use is the only one reachable from the shell and that the shell itself is the correct one for you development environment.
 You can force CMake to use a given build tool, see the Usage section.

-1. Proceed to use IDE project files or start the build from the build directory, after CMake has finished running:
+4. Proceed to use IDE project files or start the build from the build directory, after CMake has finished running:

    On UNIX-like systems:
    ```bash
    $ cmake --build . --target install [-- <options to the native tool>]